kumar2net/my-eleventy-site/src/posts/2022-07-03-tennis-morning-at-nss.md

 r.
 Also achieved my target zone minutes >23 and I am sure Chitra will be happy

+![Tennis practice]

+![Cricket practice]

-![] (/assets/images/tennis-morning-at-nss-dbb0ba40. png) ![] (/assets/images/tennis-morning-at-nss-efad285b. jpg) Cricket Practice at NSS - longing to wear proper kit and bat a while at nets sometime
+ Cricket Practice at NSS - longing to wear proper kit and bat a while at nets sometime

 So much nostalgia when I watched on Live TV, some TNPL matches (Tamilnadu IPL) being played at India cements ground at Sankar nagar, Thirunelveli 627357.
 The pincode is etched in my memory forever _♾️_

+![NSS campus]

-![] (/assets/images/tennis-morning-at-nss-9b5c6bcc. jpg) NSS
+ NSS

 Ciao